Dimension

 Pro tip

 Use simple, consistent naming for dimensions.
-Avoid overly granular attributes (high cardinality) unless they serve a specific analytical purpose, as too many dimensions can overwhelm dashboard users.
+Avoid overly granular attributes (high cardinality) unless they serve a specific analytical purpose—too many dimensions can overwhelm dashboard users and slow query performance.

 Dimensions give your metrics meaning.
-They let you see the why behind the numbers—revealing patterns, trends, and outliers.
-By slicing revenue, customer counts, or operational costs across relevant dimensions, teams can gain comprehensive, actionable insights.
+They let you see the why behind the numbers, revealing patterns, trends, and outliers.
+By slicing revenue, customer counts, or operational costs across relevant dimensions, teams can gain comprehensive, actionable insights that drive better decisions.

-A marketing manager segments campaign performance by channel and region to optimize ad spend.
+• A marketing manager segments campaign performance by channel and region to optimise ad spend and identify high-performing combinations.

-A finance lead tracks quarterly revenue by product line to forecast budgets.
+• A finance lead tracks quarterly revenue by product line to forecast budgets and spot growth opportunities.

-A sales director filters the deal pipeline by sales rep and stage to identify bottlenecks.
+• A sales director filters the deal pipeline by sales rep and stage to identify bottlenecks and coach underperforming teams.

 Dimensions and PowerMetrics

-In PowerMetrics, dimensions can be assigned to metrics and made available data and made available to end-users for segmenting and filtering.
-Raw dimension field-names can also be renamed to ensure consistency and user-friendly labels.
+In PowerMetrics, dimensions can be assigned to metrics and made available to end-users for segmenting and filtering.
+Raw dimension field names can also be renamed to ensure consistency and user-friendly labels across your organisation.
+This keeps everyone working from the same definitions and prevents confusion when exploring data through dashboards or the AI Assistant.

 Related terms